Add Your Heading Text Here

 SCRAP has a wide range of goods and services available (see Shop – which we call the Green Buys Catalogue), ranging from worms and worm farms, waste reduction and recycling to environmental auditing, energy, water and biodiversity conservation and a range of other recycled/green and fair trade products.
 SCRAP works with the best industry professionals and most honest producers, manufacturers and traders it can find and adds its own unique range of skills in organic waste recovery, environmental auditing and consultancy to help you and your organisation(s) become environmentally friendly.

-Currently we are innovating again with our Fertile Grounds Program which aims to continue work done over recent years in drought proofing our fields by aerating and fertilising fields and using subsurface irrigation and water tanks to reduce demand for water while keeping the fields playable.
-As we enter another drought period in 2015 -16 there will be huge need for this if Australia is to continue educating its future generations about healthy sporting activity.
+Over recent years we innovated again with our Fertile Grounds Program which aims to continue work done in drought proofing our fields by aerating, fertilising and using subsurface irrigation and water tanks to reduce demand for water while keeping the fields playable.
+As we enter more extreme drought periods there will be huge need for this if Australia is to continue educating its future generations about healthy sporting activity.

 Founder and Company Secretary